Robert Lawrence Kuhn: China-related work

 In 1989, Kuhn was invited to China by its director of the State Science and Technology Commission, Song Jian, whom Kuhn considers his mentor.

 Kuhn wrote The Man Who Changed China: The Life and Legacy of Jiang Zemin.
 It was the first biography of a living Chinese leader and was a best-seller in China in 2005.

 Kuhn is the author of the 2011 book How China's Leaders Think: The Inside Story of China's Past, Current and Future Leaders.
-He has also written about Xi Jinping as the latest core leader of the Chinese Communist Party and the Chinese government response to COVID-19.
+He has also written about Xi Jinping as the latest core leader of the Chinese Communist Party (CCP) and the Chinese government response to COVID-19.

 Kuhn has created or hosted TV and web series such as China's Challenges (with Peter Getzels as director), Closer To China with R.L.
 Kuhn (with Adam Zhu as co-producer), and The Watcher.

 Kuhn provided live commentary on CNN during Xi Jinping's policy address in Seattle on September 2, 2015, during a state visit to the US.
 He had spoken at the launch ceremony of Xi's book, entitled The Governance of China, at the Frankfurt Book Fair on October 8, 2014.

 In 2017, during the 19th National Congress of the Chinese Communist Party, Kuhn was interviewed extensively, including multiple times on CNN, BBC World News and BBC World Service, CGTN, and China Central Television (CCTV).
-In 2018 Xi Jinping awarded Kuhn the China Reform Friendship Medal for his contributions to Chinese economic reform over the past four decades.

 After Jiang Zemin died on November 30, 2022, Kuhn published his personal reflections, concluding that "history will be kind to Jiang Zemin."